Neverending Stories

 The Department of Health established regulations regarding the growth and distribution of medical marijuana last week.
 The department accepting applications from nonprofit businesses interested in producing medical marijuana.

-Krumm filed suit against the U.S. attorney and others general in District Court to combat federal interference, and he's using a stipulation in the
+Krumm filed suit against the U.S. attorney and others general in District Court to combat federal interference, and he's using a stipulation in the Controlled Substances Act to do it.

 The act is broken into "schedules," which are classifications for various drugs.
 Marijuana is listed in the most restrictive category, Schedule I. According to the act, these drugs have no medical uses.
 Cocaine and opiates are listed as Schedule II drugs, because they have medical applications.